-Description: Analysis focused on identifying common functionality or intent, including family analysis of catalogued artefacts.
+Purpose: Perform an analysis focused on identifying common functionality or intent, including family analysis of catalogued artefacts.

-Purpose: To explore an artefact's relationship to other artefacts.
+Description: This function involves exploring an artefact's relationship to other artefacts.
 This may identify similarities in code or modus operandi, targets, intent, and authors.
-Such similarities can be used to derive the scope of an attack (i.e., is there a larger target, has similar code been used before, etc.).
+Such similarities can be used to derive the scope of an attack (e.g., is there a larger target, has similar code been used before).